 - While still holding the sides, tuck your thumbs underneath the tortilla sheet to lift the bottom of the sheet up.

 - Start rolling the burrito from the bottom to the top.
 Don’t wrap it too tightly or you risk ripping the tortilla.

-- Once finished, place the burrito on a plate, seam-side down, to avoid it unfolds itself.
+- Once finished, place the burrito on a plate, seam-side down, to prevent it from unfolding itself.

-Here are some common ingredients you may find in a breakfast burrito:
+We’ve already talked about cheese and beans.
+Here are some other common ingredients you may find in a breakfast burrito:

-Ground beef is a great alternative to pork.
+Ground beef is a great alternative to pork, too.
 It even takes less time to cook compared to chicken and pork.

 We recommend using 85% or more lean ground beef to avoid consuming too much saturated fat.